INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS (IAFF)

 DISCIPLINARY FILE RECORDS

-A. Disciplinary material in an employee’s personnel file may be considered in progressive discipline.
-Upon the employee’s written request to the Fire Chief, documentation of oral reprimand or admonishment may be removed in twelve (12) months, written reprimands and disciplinary documents may be removed at twenty-four (24) months with the following exceptions, which shall supersede the provisions stated above:
+A. Disciplinary records in an employee’s personnel file may be considered in progressive discipline.
+Upon the employee’s written request to the Fire Chief, documentation of oral reprimand or admonishment may be removed in twelve (12) months from the date of issue, written reprimands and disciplinary documents may be removed at twenty-four (24) months from the date of issue with the following exceptions, which shall supersede the provisions stated above:

 1. Any specific date for removal stated on the disciplinary document shall be followed.